datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 After creation and subsetting, the final piece of the Python lists puzzle is manipulation, so ways to change elements in your list, or to add elements to and remove elements from your list.

 Changing list elements is pretty straightforward.
 You use the same square brackets that we've used to subset lists, and then assign new elements to it using the equals sign.
 Suppose that after another look at `fam_height`, you realize that your dad's height is not up to date anymore as he's shrinking with age.
-Instead of 1.89 meters, it should be 1.86 centimters.
+Instead of 1.89 meters, it should be 1.86 meters.
 To change this list element, which is at index 7, you can use this line:

 If you now check out fam_height, you'll see that the value is updated: